Bushfire smoke health advisory

 Bushfire activity in Queensland can be monitored on the Rural Fire Service website.

-In areas where fires continue to burn it is important that vulnerable groups (children, elderly, pregnant women and those with chronic disease including those with respiratory issues) continue taking precautions to protect their health.
+In areas where bushfires are burning and affected by smoke it is important that vulnerable groups (children, elderly, pregnant women and those with chronic disease including those with respiratory issues) continue taking precautions to protect their health.

 Protecting your health

 People should always be aware of the local conditions and any localised smoke sources that may still adversely affect their health.
 If there are fires or other smoke sources in your local area, take reasonable precautions to minimise any potential exposure.

 If you have a medical condition, make sure that people close to you such as family members, neighbours or friends are aware of your condition and are available to help if you require any additional assistance.